MadinaZ/Java/README.md

 # Java
-Go to leetcode folder to find more
+## Go to leetcode folder to find solutions for LeetCode Problems